gtaylor/EVE-Market-Data-Uploader/README.rst

 * Download the `latest zipped source snapshot`_ from GitHub.
 * Extract source, open shell, go to extraction location.
 * Install software: ``python setup.py install``
+* Optionally, you may install watchdog, which enables a much more efficient and accurate cache monitor: ``easy_install watchdog``
 * Test and run: ``python <python install path>\scripts\emdu_console``
 * Optionally, add emdu_console to your path, which would let you just type ``emdu_console``.